 Workshop Goals: This workshop will be designed to give you insight into how the program is structured, and what is expected.
 When you leave, you will have a full understanding of what needs to be done to complete your training.
-The workshop will a crash course in all of the techingues you will be expected to proficiency by the end of the workshop, you will be invited for Phase 2.
+The workshop will not involve free sewing on your own projects, but will include a crash course in all of the techinques you will be expected to carry through to workshops.
+If you can demonstrate technical proficiency by the end of the workshop, you will be invited for Phase 2.
 If you have not met the standards that Judy believes you will need to be at to begin teaching as a professional, she will work with you on a path of additional training workshops and homework to be completed before you can move into the Phase 2 workshop.
 This is at her discretion and could require multiple workshops on your part in order to meet the criteria necessary to teach as a professional instructor.

 What Makes a Good Teacher Program: In addition to technical proficiency, becoming a professional instructor involves understanding the standards by which the industry holds you to.
 We will discuss contracts, expectations of teachers, professional conduct, working with shops, how to build a portfolio, setting up a business plan, how our company works, and begin sharing with you, the not so glamorous side of being an instructor, which includes bracing yourself for judgement and criticism and the inevitable student that does not enjoy your teaching style.
 We will go over surveys, student feedback, and what to do when things go wrong.
-This is where you will gain the benefits of yeras and years of teacihng experience not only from Judy but from our other Instructors.
+This is where you will gain the benefits of yeras and years of teacinng experience not only from Judy but from our other Instructors.
 We will begin to prepare you for handling situations that don't go well and help you predict problems before they start.
 Some of this cannot be learned without jumping in and gaining experience.
 But, we will share with you the realities of becoming a Professional Quilting Instructor as candidly as possible.